ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 On your phone check if the last line says "Done".
 Reboot your phone.

 On your phone open Magisk.
-You get an error message.

 Next to the word "Magisk" tap on `Install`.